patagonaa/solar-system/README.md

 I'm using an Anderson-style connector as interconnect between battery and inverter (and other loads), which I've mounted towards the outside of the case so it can be used with the lids on.

-There are two parts two the mount: one that holds the connector (`cad/battery-connector-mount/battery-connector-mount.scad`) and one for between mount and plug so the mount doesn't get squeezed when tightening the screws (`cad/battery-connector-mount/plug-fill-adapter.scad`).
+There are two parts two the mount: one that holds the connector (`cad/battery/battery-sb120-mount/battery-connector-mount.scad`) and one for between mount and plug so the mount doesn't get squeezed when tightening the screws (`cad/inverter-box/frontpanel/handle-filler.scad`).
-The mount has later been adapted to be a lot stronger (due to not having to fit in the tight space on the lid) for the front panel.
+The mount has later been adapted to be a lot stronger (due to not having to fit in the tight space on the lid) for the front panel (`cad/inverter-box/frontpanel/sbmount.scad`).

 ![screenshot of the connector mount. it's a box around the connector with flanges with countersunk holes for panel mounting](img/04_battery_box/01_cad_connector_mount.jpg)
 ![screenshot of a small part with two hex protrusions on a plate](img/04_battery_box/02_adapter.jpg)